chrizzy2309/9berylliumcs3/OOPAct3.md

 ## Existing Class
 ### Class: GENSHIN IMPACT CHARACTER LIST EDITOR

-### Description: The class is a list that you can edit of the character in genshin impact.
+### Description: The class is a editable list of characters that you add in genshin impact.
+The remaining attributes that are still useful are Name,

 ---

 ## New Related Class
-### Class:
+### Class: Nation
 ### Description:

 ---